ottopaulsen/magic-message-angular-app/README.md

 firebase init
 ```

-Select project, set `dist` as the public directory and select `y` for single page app.
+Select hosting, then select project, set `dist` as the public directory and select `y` for single page app.

 ## Deploy